- Incompatible Routers

 Routers with Known Issues

 - Asus RT-AC55U: If the router goes offline, when it comes online, Gateway Pucks are unable to re-connect to WiFi.
-Perform "Forget WiFi" for all Gateway Pucks, then re-add Gateway Pucks via the PLUS.
+Perform "Forget WiFi" for all Gateway Pucks, then re-add Gateway Pucks via the PLUS menu -> Add new Gateway Puck.

-- Netgear Orbi: Netgear Orbi has some Armor feature that filters traffic.
+- Netgear Orbi: the router has some Armor features that filter traffic.
 Check to see if this is active/on and remove/disable/turn it off.

 Mesh Networks